-1. It is humid.
+1. Dubai is unbelievably humid.

 Seriously, what is wrong with the internet.
 Why did no one tell me?
 How could I not know?

-When I left the US, I knew Dubai was crazy hot, but you kind of assume it's a dry heat—you know—because of the desert.
+When I left the US, I knew Dubai was crazy hot, but you kind of assume it's a dry heatโyou knowโbecause of the desert.

-When I landed here on September 1, I was shook at how humid it was outside.
-It felt as though I was walking into a hot shower.
 I had my taxi driver stop by a gas station so that I could take out some dirhams (UAE currency) from the ATM, and the window panes of the gas station were dripping water from all of the condensation outside.

 2. Transport is affordable and effortless.